techor-dev/techor/packages/techor/README.md

 While the `build` command will work with `deploy` and `release`, techor builds a complete package release workflow and the tools needed during it.

-Next, check out the [Techor's semantic release](https://github.com/1aron/techor/tree/main/packages/semantic-release-config)
+Next, check out the [Aron's semantic release](https://github.com/1aron/techor/tree/main/packages/semantic-release-config)

 <br>